AnykeyNL/OCI-Cloudinit-Backdoors/README.md

 The script will reboot once after being created to enable the serial console

+## Usage
+When creating a new instance in OCI, click on the Advanced Setting section in the bottom of the page and choise "past cloud init script".
+There you can paste the correct script depending on your operating system

 ## Credits

 Thank you to Jordan Mills for providing the completed method to Disable RDP access via powershell: https://jordanmills.wordpress.com/2014/07/31/change-local-user-rights-assignment-from-powershell/